Helping family lawyers reduce emotional friction so cases move faster

 Grounded in evidence

-My work is informed by established emotional intelligence and parenting frameworks, including Tuning into Kids, and translated into practical, real-world application.Its also guided by my own lived experience as a divorced single parent and then a re-partnered parent in a blended family.The focus is not theory it is practical behaviour change in high-pressure situations.
+My work is informed by established emotional intelligence and parenting frameworks, including Tuning into Kids, and translated into practical, real-world application.It is also guided by my own lived experience as a divorced single parent and then a re-partnered parent in a blended family.The focus is not theory; it is practical behaviour change in high-pressure situations.

 There are 2 ways firms typically engage